Sanchez0607/Sanchez0607.github.io/index.md

 # Amilcar Sanchez Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2028
+This is my homepage!
+My name is Amilcar Sanchez and I am a computer science major at California State University Fullerton.
+I plan on graduating in 2028.

 ## Favorite CPSC 120 Labs